 • Living a Whole Life.
 It’s common for people to devote their entire lives to someone or something (e.g. their spouse, kids, or work), and feel devastated when they lose what they consider to be the centre of their lives.
 In the book / full summary, we explain how live a fulfilling life with less fear, choose love and trust, and say “yes” to what’s placed in your path.

 OTHER DETAILS IN THE BOOK TO LOOK OUT FOR

 The book includes many examples and stories of people who have pushed past their fear, as well as life scenarios to help us reflect on the concepts being presented.
 Jeffers also shares a simplified “Model of Being” to explain how we can use the tools and positive signals in this book to overcome negativity and connect with our Higher Self.

-Do get a copy of the book for the full details, get our full book summary for an overview of the various ideas and tips, or get more resources (including stories and affirmations) at www.susanjeffers.com.
+Do get a copy of the book for the full details, get our Feel The Fear And Do It Anyway summary bundle for an overview of the various ideas and tips, or get more resources (including stories and affirmations) at www.susanjeffers.com.